 2. Navigate to your WIP>Liberty folder.
-Select parchment.tif, quill.jpg, and bottle.jpg, then click Open.
+Select bottle.jpg, parchment.tif, and quill.jpg, then click Open.

 Remember, you can press Command/Control to select multiple non-consecutive files in the Open dialog box.
 If you press Shift, you select multiple consecutive files.